rprovine/tourism-hospitality-chatbot/README.md

 ## 🙏 Acknowledgments

 - Built for Hawaii's hospitality industry
-- Powered by Next.js and OpenAI
+- Powered by Next.js 15 and Anthropic Claude 3.5
 - UI components from shadcn/ui
 - Icons from Lucide React
+- Animations by Framer Motion

 ## 📞 Support